Application Overview

 • Law School Admission Test (LSAT): Test scores should be uploaded in the English Proficiency Test Score section of the online application

-Please note that the College of Liberal and Professional Studies (LPS) is accepting at-home GRE and TOEFL test scores through the 2023–2024 admissions year.
-Please visit the specific standardized testing websites for exam options in your home country.
+Please note, the College of Liberal and Professional Studies is accepting at-home GRE and TOEFL test scores.
+Visit the specific standardized testing websites for exam options in your home country.

 Waivers: Standardized test requirements can be waived for international applicants who completed an undergraduate degree in the United States or in a country in which English is recognized as the official language.
 Please note that it can take up to one week following application submission for the waiver to be indicated on your application checklist.